awsdocs/aws-doc-sdk-examples/python/example_code/cognito/README.md

-# Amazon Cognito code examples for the AWS SDK for Python
+# Amazon Cognito code examples for the SDK for Python

 ## Overview